aetelani/rust_baltech_sdk_bindings/README.md

 # Rust bindings for Baltech SDK
 - Install Rust
 - Download Baltech SDK
-- install related headers to include dir in build.rs
+- Install related headers to include dir in build.rs
 - Build SDK and install libraries to path
-- Build project
+- Set env variable BALTECH\_PORT to serial port where baltech reader is (COM3, ttyS3 on WSL1)
-- Insert Baltech Reader to ttyS3 and run tests
+- Build project and run tests

 Supported set of API is very minimal so feel free to send PR.